dominiksalvet/super-riscv/README.md

 * [RISC-V GCC](https://github.com/riscv-collab/riscv-gnu-toolchain) for RISC-V programs compilation
 * [GTKWave](https://gtkwave.sourceforge.net/) for displaying signal traces

-> All listed tools are available for the reference system, Ubuntu 22.04:
+> All listed tools are easily available for the reference system, Ubuntu 24.04:
 >
-> * `sudo apt install make verilator gcc gtkwave`
+> * `sudo apt install make verilator gcc gcc-riscv64-unknown-elf gtkwave`
-> * RISC-V GCC might be obtained precompiled for Ubuntu 22.04 from [its GitHub releases](https://github.com/riscv-collab/riscv-gnu-toolchain/releases) and added to `PATH` manually
->   * For testing, `riscv32-elf-ubuntu-22.04-gcc-nightly-2024.03.01-nightly.tar.gz` was used

 ### How to Run Simulation

-First, open a terminal emulator in the `src` directory, where a `Makefile` is located.
+First, open a terminal emulator in the repository root directory, where a `Makefile` is located.
 Then run `make hello_world`, which translates the SystemVerilog (SV) processor description into a C++ model, compiles the C++ model, and runs a processor simulation with a precompiled "Hello World" program loaded in the processor's memory.
 All generated files can be found in the `out` directory.
 This is a convenient way of testing that the build system works.
 Among others, the output should include something like this:

 ```
 ./out/build/Vtb +verilator+noassert +verilator+rand+reset+0 +test+path=utils/hello_world.hex